gillianyiwang/cs103a-cpa02/README.md

 Heroku Web Page: https://taiwan-zip-code-searcher.herokuapp.com

-Video (Please sign in using a Brandeis google account to watch the video): https://drive.google.com/file/d/120erTAPWulj6PvsV_Nd6Be2JVg-wBqzE/view?usp=sharing

 ## Note
 To run the project locally, please first donwload nodejs and npm or nodemon.
 Then, in **app.js**, change